 Natural Product Screening

 Consumers are calling for natural ingredients in foods, beverages, and even pharmaceutical formulations, but the costs of isolating and sourcing new natural products are substantial.
-Consequently, taste testing by traditional methods, which typically require grams to hundreds of grams of material, can be prohibitively expensive.
+As a result, taste testing by traditional methods, which typically require grams to hundreds of grams of material, can be prohibitively expensive.
 In many cases, supplies of natural products are so limited worldwide that testing them in a taste panel is not possible.

 The ability to efficiently and precisely measure human taste responses to 0.2 mL of sample is integral to the TāStation® system, enabling rapid screens of natural product collections for any desired taste activity.
 Using the TāStation® approach, the entire screen is completed with milligrams of material, thereby keeping costs low.

 Although natural products, particularly those isolated from plant sources, are perceived as "safe," the very nature of their novelty carries some risk for subjects in taste testing.
-The minimal exposures that results from TāStation® testing ensure that risk is dramatically reduced.
+The minimal exposures that result from TāStation® testing ensure that risk is dramatically reduced.
 Opertech now has years of experience and well-developed, standardized protocols for natural product screening.
 Among projects most in demand by our clientele have been screening campaigns for identification of novel natural product sweeteners and sweetness enhancers.

 Analysis of Sweeteners